 Catrobat is a visual programming language and set of creativity tools for smartphones, tablets, and mobile browsers.

-Through Catrobat, we promote computational thinking skills as well as the free and open source software philosophy in a fun and engaging way among children and teenagers on a worldwide scale.
+Through Catrobat, we promote computational thinking skills as well as the free and open source software philosophy in a fun and engaging way on a worldwide scale.

 Catrobat and the software developed by the Catrobat team are inspired by the Scratch programming system developed by the Lifelong Kindergarten Group at the MIT Media Lab.
 Catrobat itself is an independent free and open source software (FOSS) project.